-New fixtures are created from the fixture editor in the CIA.
+New fixtures are created from the fixture editor.
 You can either create a new fixture, or copy an existing fixture to edit.
-See Copying a Fixture (on page 150)
+See Copying a Fixture (on page 163)

 To create a new fixture, press {New}.
 A new fixture will be added to the fixture list.